 They help determine the levels of care you’ll need when you arrive home.

 Typically a registered nurse is responsible for transitional care and population health.

-You’ll likely see this person face-to-face, and they’ll thoroughly review your discharge instructions with you and recommend what healthcare and another related service you may need to aid you in your recovery journey.
+You’ll likely see this person face-to-face.
+They’ll thoroughly review your discharge instructions with you and recommend what healthcare and another related service you may need to aid you in your recovery journey.

 Transition case managers are also responsible for relaying information to your primary care doctor.
-What’s more, they’ll help you arrange any specialized care with the appropriate outside medical professionals.
+Moreover, they’ll help you arrange specialized care with the appropriate outside medical professionals.